mattjw/exploring_tech_meetups/presentation/input/meetup.md

 The network in the left-hand figure shows the total number of users in common.
 London emerges as a hub, having strong connections to most other cities.
 This isn't surprising – London has very good transport links (both land and air) with the rest of the UK, and hosts many unique speakers and events that can attract attendees from all over the country.
 Also, by simply being a large city with many active Meetup users, London has more people who have potentially visited other cities.

 We can re-think of this analysis in terms of the [Gravity model of trade and migration](https://en.wikipedia.org/wiki/Gravity_model_of_trade) – each city has a mass (its number of local users), and larger cities have more potential to attract visitors from other cities (and even more if they're close).
 The right-hand figure shows the network after we normalise by the masses of the two respective cities.
-London's significance is now diminished, and its remaining prominent interactions are with Cambridge and Oxford (the [Golden Triangle](https://en.wikipedia.org/wiki/Golden_triangle_(universities), with many highly skilled STEM professionals, plus extremely good transport access), and Brighton (also an established tech hub).
+London's significance is now diminished, and its remaining prominent interactions are with Cambridge and Oxford (the [Golden Triangle](https://en.wikipedia.org/wiki/Golden_triangle_(universities)), with many highly skilled STEM professionals, plus extremely good transport access), and Brighton (also an established tech community).

 Some key pairs of neighbouring cities become clear: Cardiff and Bristol; Nottingham and Leicester; Glasgow and Edinburgh.
 We also see a cluster of interacting communities in the Midlands.
 It is likely that due to their smaller size, these communities rely on one another.
 This contrasts with London, which has a very well-developed self-contained tech scene.
 Most residents will be able to find tech communities to suit their needs without ever leaving the Greater London area.